Young’s 36 points help streaking Hawks drop Lakers, 129-121

 Young stretched the lead by making two free throws with 25 seconds remaining.

 Entering Sunday’s games, the Hawks were 10th in the Eastern Conference.
-Atlanta, which lost to Milwaukee in last season’s Eastern Conference final, was 12th before the winning streak.
+They were 12th before the winning streak.

-The Lakers (24-27), who were ninth in the Western Conference, fell a season-low three games below .500.

-”We’re not in the position we want to be right now but that’s OK,” said Russell Westbrook, who had 20 points and 12 assists. ”We know what we need to do as a team.
-Just find a way to get over the hump and close games out.”
+Lakers coach Frank Vogel said before the game an MRI on James’ knee revealed “general swelling.”

 Monk was on target in his return after missing one game with soreness in his left groin.
-Monk went 4 for 5 from 3-point range in the first half and 8 for 14 from deep for the game.
+Monk wet 4 for 5 from 3-point ranger in the first half.
 His last-second 3 capped a 10-2 run to close the half, sending the Lakers into the break with a 71-62 lead.

 Monk set a season high by scoring 29 points in the Lakers’ 134-118 home win over the Hawks on Jan.
-7. Monk again feasted on Atlanta’s defense to set a new high mark for the season.
+7. Monk again feasted on Atlanta’s defense to set a new season high.

 TIP-INS